SBagaria2710/task-board/README.md

 * Focus on continuous delivery.
 * Visual status of the ongoing tasks.

 Lastly, this is not going to be a throwaway project.
-I plan on working on more features like integrating [DraftJS](https://draftjs.org/), [Electron](https://www.electronjs.org/) app for desktop, group drag and drop, PWA, etc.
+I plan to work on more features like integrating [DraftJS](https://draftjs.org/), [Electron](https://www.electronjs.org/) app for desktop, group drag and drop, PWA, etc.

 ### Built With